Spend Your Summer at EBCLC!

 For more than three decades, law students have advanced vital legal support and policy advocacy at EBCLC.
 Join one of our clinics, and experience our multimodal, holistic, and collaborative approach to legal support.

-For Summer 2024, placements are available in the following clinics:
+For Summer 2026, placements may be available in the following clinics:

 - Housing | Engage in a full range of litigation procedures while representing tenants in civil eviction proceedings.